'Mentally ill' man kills ten members of his family in Sukkur

-SUKKUR: A mentally challenged man killed ten members of his family in Sukkur’s area of Pano Akil, said police on Wednesday, ARY News reported.
+SUKKUR: A mentally ill man killed ten members of his family while they were asleep in Sukkur’s Pano Akil area, ARY News reported on Monday.

 As per details of the dreadful incident, a man named Abdul Wahab, who is said to be mentally-ill, stabbed 10 members of his family to death in village Halejvi Sharif, Pano Akil, Sukkur.

-Seven women and three kids are among dead.
-Getting information of the incident, police reached the spot and arrested Abdul Wahab along with his three sons.
+Seven women and three kids are among the dead.
+Getting information about the incident, police reached the spot and arrested Abdul Wahab along with his three sons.

 Meanwhile, Chief Minister Sindh Syed Murad Ali Shah after taking notice of the matter has summoned detailed report from IGP Sindh.